Symmetrical Flow Matching: Unified Image Generation, Segmentation, and Classification with Score-Based Generative Models: Additional Qualitative Results

 \section{Additional Qualitative Results}

 Figure~\ref{fig:mnist} contains conditional samples generated by the model trained on MNIST.
 Figure~\ref{fig:cifar10} shows conditional samples from the model trained on CIFAR-10.
-Figures~\ref{fig:steps_celeb} and~\ref{fig:steps_coco} demonstrate the effect of sampling steps in the sample quality for CelebAMask-HQ and COCO-stuff, respectively.
+Figures~\ref{fig:steps_celeb} and~\ref{fig:steps_coco} demonstrate the effect of sampling steps on the sample quality for CelebAMask-HQ and COCO-stuff, respectively.
+Furthermore, Figure~\ref{fig:diversity} showcases the diversity of the samples produced by SymmFlow, when conditioned on the same semantic mask.